sjsu-library/unionist/_template/unionist--text-0149.md

 volume: '1'
 issue: '15'
-transcription: "“We see it stated in the “Unionist,” a paper published at Brooklyn, Ct., that a<br>memorial is in a circulation in the eastern part of the State, the object of<br>which is, ‘the abolition of slavery in the District of Columbia.’
+transcription: "“We see it stated in the “Unionist,” a paper published at Brooklyn, Ct., that a<br>memorial is in circulation in the eastern part of the State, the object of<br>which is, ‘the abolition of slavery in the District of Columbia.’
 Persons<br>frequently put their names to papers of this description without sufficient<br>reflection, and on the exparte statement of those who are interested, or have an<br>object in